rendely/phase-4-project-meal-planner/README.md

 - ✅ View my meal plan with list of meals for the week (shows most recent meal plan)
 - Reset my meal calendar (remove all meals)
-- Add meal to weekly calendar by clicking from list
+- ✅ Add meal to weekly calendar by clicking from list
-- Remove meal from weekly calendar
+- ✅ Remove meal from weekly calendar
-- Create new meal plan week
-- Delete meal plan week

 [manage meals page]